How Environment Impacts Aging

 - Volunteerism: Take a stroll through a senior living community anywhere in the country and you are likely to find residents donating their time by volunteering.
 It might be a project that takes place right at the community or a group of residents who join together to help a local non-profit.
 We know volunteering helps seniors improve their health and happiness.

 - Safety: With a physical environment designed to support aging, retirement communities help prevent many of the injuries and accidents older adults who live in a private residence experience.
 Grab bars in bathrooms, handrails in long hallways and single floor living decrease the risk for falls — the leading causes of disabling injuries to adults over the age of 65.
+If you live in a two-story home, you may need to install residential elevators.

 The bottom line is where you choose to live in retirement might play an important role in how long and healthy your life will be.